US luxury department store chain Neiman Marcus files for bankruptcy

-NEW YORK (BLOOMBERG, REUTERS) - Neiman Marcus Group filed for bankruptcy protection yesterday (thurs) after efforts to manage its crushing debt load unraveled, marking one of the highest-profile collapses amid the coronavirus pandemic.
+NEW YORK • Neiman Marcus Group filed for bankruptcy protection yesterday after efforts to manage its crushing debt load unravelled, marking one of the highest-profile collapses amid the coronavirus pandemic.

-It is now the second major US retailer to file for bankruptcy during the pandemic, following J Crew's filing earlier last Monday (May 4) and will likely not be the last.
-J C Penney has also been exploring filing for bankruptcy, while others like Sears were already distressed prior to the outbreak and must now cope with sales that have been cut off and uncertainty over how people will shop in the future.
+It is now the second major US retailer to file for bankruptcy during the pandemic, following J. Crew's filing earlier on Monday, and will likely not be the last.
+J. C. Penney has also been exploring filing for bankruptcy while others like Sears were already distressed prior to the outbreak and must now cope with sales that have been cut off and uncertainty over how people will shop in the future.

-"Like most businesses today, we are facing unprecedented disruption caused by the Covid-19 pandemic, which has placed inexorable pressure on our business," Neiman Marcus chief executive officer Geoffroy van Raemdonck said.
+"Like most businesses today, we are facing unprecedented disruption caused by the Covid-19 pandemic, which has placed inexorable pressure on our business," said Neiman Marcus chief executive Geoffroy van Raemdonck.

 Most of the company's department store rivals also suspended operations because of the virus, at a time when the whole industry was already ground down by years of shopper defections to online merchants.